 Symptoms of Chest Wall Tumors

-Often times these tumors are made up of soft tissues and no not cause symptoms aside from those associated with cancers.
+Oftentimes, these tumors are made up of soft tissues and do not cause symptoms, aside from those associated with cancers.
 Patients may have fevers and pain when the tumor has advanced.
 Hard tissue tumors, like those made of cartilage or bone, are usually very painful at the site.

 Procedures and Treatments for Chest Wall Tumors

 If the tumor is cancerous, the patient will usually undergo chemotherapy or radiation for treatment.
 Both benign and malignant masses may need to be surgically removed.
 With details depending on the type of mass and its location, the tumor will be surgically resected and the area will be reconstructed.
 These procedures can be either minimally invasive or open operations.

 The total cost of Thoracic and Foregut Conditions surgery is determined based on factors like your medical examinations, surgeon’s fee, hospital charges, post-surgery garments, and anesthesia.
 The exact techniques used will also impact cost, as will the total time needed to perform the surgery.